The Game Theory of Fake News

+False or misleading information is a fundamental problem for people trying to form an accurate understanding of the world \cite{Lazer1094}.
+There has been widespread concern in recent years about the spread of misinformation -- for example during Brexit and the 2016 US Presidential Election \cite{Lazer1094}, the COVID-19 pandemic \cite{doi:10.1177/0956797620939054,Weste1912444117}, and the 2020 US Presidential election \cite{PennyMisinfoRev} -- among policy makers, scientists, and the general public, leading to an explosion of academic research on this topic.

-Most prior work has focused on news \textit{consumers}, asking empirical questions such as: Who reads, shares, and believes fake news \cite{Guesseaau4586,GuessNHB,Grinberg374}?
-Why do people fall for fake news \cite{PENNYCOOK201939,BagoJEP,MosNatComm}?
-What interventions can combat fake news \cite{PennyNature,Guess15536,doi:10.1177/0956797617714579,10.1371/journal.pone.0175799}?
-Although substantial progress has been made on these questions regarding fake news consumers, relatively little work has considered the other side of the misinformation problem: \textit{producers} of fake news \cite{Gentzkow,10.1257/jep.31.2.211}.
-The dynamics of the media ecosystem are driven by a feedback loop between consumers and producers \cite{Bak-Colemane2025764118,Stewart19,BakColComm}.
-Inferences about the revealed preferences of consumers that fail to account for these dynamics are likely to be misleading.
-To fully understand the spread of fake news, we must therefore examine the strategic considerations that arise on both sides of the news market \cite{Bak-Colemane2025764118}.
+Most of this prior work has been empirical in nature, using observational data and experiments to ask questions such as: Who reads, shares, and believes misinformation \cite{Guesseaau4586,GuessNHB,Grinberg374,doi:10.1073/pnas.1804840115,osmundsen_bor_vahlstrup_bechmann_petersen_2021,Guilbeault9714}?
+Why do people fall for misinformation \cite{PENNYCOOK201939,BagoJEP,MosNatComm,luca_munger_nagler_tucker_2022}?
+What interventions can combat misinformation \cite{PennyNature,Guess15536,doi:10.1177/0956797617714579,10.1371/journal.pone.0175799}?
+In contrast to this large body of empirical research, however, there has been very little work using formal models to explore the spread of misinformation.
+To this end, here we develop a game-theoretic model for the evolution of news engagement.
+Considering this question from a game-theoretic perspective highlights the necessity of not simply modeling consumers as isolated agents, but rather of considering the dynamics of news engagement and \textit{dissemination}.
+Inferences about the revealed preferences of consumers that fail to account for these dynamics are likely to be misleading \cite{Bak-Colemane2025764118,Stewart19,BakColComm}.
+To fully understand the spread of misinformation, therefore, we must examine the strategic considerations that arise on both sides of the news market \cite{Gravino,Gentzkow,10.1257/jep.31.2.211}.

-To this end, we develop a game-theoretic model for the dynamics of news dissemination and engagement.
-Specifically, we study an asymmetric ``fake news game'' played between news outlets, who can choose to publish true or false information, and news consumers, who can choose whether or not to engage with stories from a given outlet.
-We focus on the dissemination strategies of outlets that try to generate engagement with either true or false stories, and the news engagement strategies of readers who seek to consume true news but operate under cognitive constraints.
+To this end, we introduce an asymmetric ``misinformation game'' played between news outlets, who can choose to publish true or false information, and news consumers, who can choose whether or not to engage with stories from a given outlet.
+We focus on the dissemination strategies of outlets that try to generate engagement with either true or false stories, and the news engagement strategies of readers who seek to consume either true or false stories, but operate under cognitive constraints.